nce210002/SimpleFlashcardApp/README.md

-📝 `NOTE` Paste this template at the top of your existing `README.md` file from the last lab.

 ## Lab 3

 ### App Description
-`TODO://` Add app description
+Simple flashcard app to help you study.
+Now supporting saving features and more than one flashcard!

 ### App Walk-though
-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)

 <img src="https://github.com/nce210002/SimpleFlashcardApp/blob/main/showcase%202.gif" width=200><br>

-`TODO://` In the User stories section below, add an `x` between the `-[ ]` like this `- [x]` for any user story you complete. (☝️ Remove this paragraph after after checking off user stories)

 ## Required
-- [ ] User can create a card and still see their created card when the app is relaunched.
+- [x] User can create a card and still see their created card when the app is relaunched.
-- [ ] User can create muliple cards and browse through all created cards
+- [x] User can create muliple cards and browse through all created cards

 ## Optional
 - [ ] User can delete a card and no longer see it in their deck anymore